pwdd/pwdd.github.io/_posts/2016-11-27-the-open-closed-principle.md

 What that means is that we should let the change happen and then create an abstraction that would protect the entity against changes of that kind.
 Using the `Responder` example, it is protected against the need to implement new handlers, and only that &mdash; for now.

 Let's say that we are developing an application to be used in the command line.
 This application has a `Printer` class that prints out strings to the console.
 We know that we could be asked to change the app so that it can be used in web browsers.
-We could create an abstraction `Printer` that would be implemented by `ConsolePrinter` and `BrowserPrinter`, for instance.
+We could create an abstraction `Printer` that would be implemented by `ConsolePrinter` and, in the future, be able to easily add a `BrowserPrinter`, for instance.
 But, unless we know for some reason that it is a real possibility that the change is going to happen, we should not have the abstraction.
-It would be a lot of work for nothing, if the requirement never happens.
-And, instead of making things cleaner, we would end up creating unnecessary complexity.
+The requirement might never happen and, instead of making things cleaner, we would end up creating unnecessary complexity.